 - Don't force your dog beyond his comfort zone.
 If there are men in your household or men who frequently visit, don't force your dog to accept their attention.
 This can lead to strengthening your dog's fear at best, and a bite for you or the man preventing him from escaping his fear at worst.

 - Use treats to encourage your dog.
 Men should keep some treats handy while they are around the dog.
 Any time the fearful dog gets even a little closer than usual, they can very gently toss some treats in the dog's direction.
-It may take awhile before the dog accepts the treats, but you may eventually be able to train your dog that good things happen whenever he approaches a man.
+It may take a while before the dog accepts the treats, but you may eventually be able to train your dog that good things happen whenever he approaches a man.
 With some time and patience, the fearful dog will be ready to accept the companionship of the men in the household.

 Managing Severe Cases of Fear

 In cases such as Molly's where the fear of men is severe, it may take more than time and some treats to win the dog over.
-In this case, there are a few things you can do to manage your dog's fear.
+In this case, there are a few things you can do to manage your dog's fear:

 - Work on desensitizing your dog to men.
 Desensitization is the process of using treats and praise to gradually let the dog know that it is safe to approach men.
 In severe cases, you won't want to start with the dog and a man in the same room.
-Instead, try and keep your dog a safe distance from the man, and give her treats and praise.
-Over time, you may be able to slowly close the distance between the dog and men without the dog succumbing to his fear.
-Your dog may never feel completely comfortable with men, but he may be able to be in the same room without showing aggression.
+Instead, try and keep your dog a safe distance from the man, and give it treats and praise.
+Over time, you may be able to slowly close the distance between the dog and men without the dog succumbing to its fear.
+Your dog may never feel completely comfortable with men, but it may be able to be in the same room without showing aggression.

 - Use a dog trainer or behaviorist.
 In severe cases like Molly's, it is beneficial to have the help of an experienced dog trainer or behaviorist.
 A professional will be able to gauge your dog's comfort level to the proximity of men and can help you move ahead safely in the process of desensitization.

 - Work on obedience training.
-The more well-trained your dog, the more likely you'll be able to get him to focus on you in stressful situations.
+The more well-trained your dog, the more likely you'll be able to get it to focus on you in stressful situations.
 Make daily obedience training part of your routine with your fearful dog.

 - Use safety precautions around men.
-If a fearful dog is successful in chasing a man away by biting him, he is more likely to bite again.
+If a fearful dog is successful in chasing a man away by biting him, it is more likely to bite again.
 Rather than escalate your dog's fear-based aggression, your best bet is to take precautions to prevent a bite.
-Keep the dog in a different room or in his crate when men are visiting.
+Keep the dog in a different room or in its crate when men are visiting.
 If you meet men on walks, a muzzle might be a good idea.

 Remember to be patient with your dog.
 It can take a lot of time for a dog to overcome a phobia.
 In the meantime, just be there for your dog and try to keep things as positive as possible.